Commission on Ministry

 As congregations and other faith communities discern together the gifts of all of their members, they may identify gifts that suggest an individual is called to ordained ministry as a deacon or priest.
 When that happens, the faith community can undertake further discernment appropriate to their situation and community.
 Click here for a listing of available discernment resources.

 If, as they discern together, the community and individual hear a call to ordained ministry and the community is fully supportive of it, that person can be nominated by the community to begin a period of increasingly public discernment about a call to become a priest or a deacon.
-For the forms needed to nominate someone to the ordination process, please visit the Commission on Ministry’s website (please note that this site is currently being repaired).
+For the forms needed to nominate someone to the ordination process, please visit the ministry page for deacon or priest, at the tabs above.

 Change in Lay Minister Licensing